samgreen/Pebble-Stone-Masonry/README.md

 Pebble Stone Masonry Lib
 =============

-Awesome utilities to make pebble development simple and easy.
+Awesome utilities to simplify pebble development.
+Take pride in your stonework and become a master craftsman in Pebble Stonemasonry.

 Logging
 ========